SaftIng/safting.github.io/doc/phpframework/conventions.md

 - `interface Store`,
 - `abstract class AbstractSparqlStore implements Store` vs. `abstract class AbstractTriplePatternStore implements StoreInterface` and e.g.
 - `class ArrayStoreImpl extends AbstractTriplePatternStore`.

+## Test Cases

+If you write test cases for Saft, please following these conventions:

+- TestCases: Group test functions together, if they test the same function
+- TestCases: Alphabetical order of groups of test functions.
+- Alphabetical order for use-statements.

+These improve readability and make it easier to find tests for a certain method.
+If the method are spread out over the whole document, its very hard to keep track, what cases for the method were tested and which not.
+That will be even more difficult, if that is not your code.